cjohansen/portfolio/README.md

 ### Custom CSS

-By default your scenes will render in a blank HTML page called the canvas.
+By default your scenes will render inside an iframe in a blank HTML page called the canvas.
 This page has no default styling, and comes as bare as possible out of the package.
 You might want to add some CSS files to the canvas, which can be done with `ui/start!`:

 ```clj
 (require '[portfolio.ui :as ui])